Potrero Hill: Dot-com and gentrification

 With its close proximity to offices in SOMA, Financial District, and Multimedia Gulch (Mission District bordered by 16th St, Potrero Ave, Folsom St, and 20th St.), and the burgeoning night life and dining in the Mission District, SOMA, and its own 18th St. corridor, Potrero Hill, along with its neighboring Mission District, drew many high-tech professionals in the dot-com era, driving up real estate prices and rent.
 Up until 2015, it was home to the American headquarters for major game publisher SEGA.
 The neighborhood saw a drastic change from mostly working-class to mostly white-collared professionals.

 Modern era

-The neighborhood is still in the midst of change and transformation with the implementation of the city's Eastern Neighborhood Plan, the redevelopment of Potrero Annex and Potrero Terrace housing projects, and its neighboring Mission Bay's development into a bio-technology hub.
-Redevelopment of the southern edge of Potrero Hill began in 2020.
+The neighborhood has shed its working class roots and is ranked as one of the wealthiest neighborhoods in the city.
+It is currently undergoing redevelopment of Potrero Annex and Potrero Terrace housing projects into mixed-income housing.

 Demographics

-According to the 2005 to 2010 census data gathered by the San Francisco Planning Dept.
+According to the 2012 to 2016 census data gathered by the San Francisco Planning Dept.